abelson-lab/scATOMIC/README.md

 cell_predictions <- run_scATOMIC(lung_cancer_demo_data)
 ```

 Ignore warnings regarding unexpressed genes.
+Ignore warnings ‘In
-This returns a list object
+xtfrm.data.frame(x) : cannot xtfrm data frames’ This returns a list
-with predictions for each cell at each layer of the hierarchy.
+object with predictions for each cell at each layer of the hierarchy.

-Other relevant parameters of run_scATOMIC whether to use imputation
+Other relevant parameters of run_scATOMIC are whether to use imputation
 (default = TRUE), how many cores to use, and the threshold for
 classifying cells.